HAT-P-15

 HAT-P-15 is a G-type main-sequence star about 630 light-years away.
 The star is older than Sun yet has a concentration of heavy elements roughly 190% of solar abundance.
 The star has no noticeable starspot activity.

 The spectroscopic survey in 2015 have failed to find any stellar companions to it, yet imaging survey have identified a possibly two companion red dwarf stars at projected separations 1210 and 1370 AU, respectively.

-The star was named Berehynia in December 2019 by the Ukrainian amateur astronomers.
+The star was named Berehynia in December 2019 by Ukrainian amateur astronomers.